Bank of England base rate guide

 What is the current base rate?

-The Bank of England has cut the interest rate to 0.1% from 0.25% in an emergency move to help control the economic shock of the coronavirus outbreak.
+The Bank of England base rate is currently 0.1%.
+It was reduced from 0.25% to 0.1% on 19 March 2020 in an emergency move to help control the economic shock of the coronavirus pandemic.

 This is the lowest interest rate the UK has ever seen.